Frequently Asked Questions

 Sounds like Clews.

 Yes!
 You are currently on the website of The Clowes Fund.
 The Allen Whitehill Clowes Charitable Foundation was established independently by Allen Whitehill Clowes, a leading philanthropist in Indianapolis, Indiana; learn more by visiting www.awclowescf.org.

 What is the best means of initial contact with The Clowes Fund?

-First, read our guidelines (PDF) carefully and peruse our website.
-If you have a request that you believe is compatible with the Fund’s interests, then please introduce your organization by submitting a Preliminary Proposal if the eGrant portal is open for your geographic region.
+First, read our guidelines carefully and peruse our website.
+If you have a request that you believe is compatible with the Fund’s interests, then please introduce your organization by submitting a Preliminary Proposal, generally by Nov.
+1 each year.

 I’m ready to submit my Final Proposal; do you need my IRS Form 990 including all schedules?

 No, The Clowes Fund does not require the IRS Form 990 as an attachment for any part of the application process.
 We review your 990 using Guidestar.

 What financial statements do you require from grant applicants?

 The Fund prefers audited statements though we recognize this is not always possible for smaller organizations.
 If your organization does not have an audit, then provide a review or complilation, or a statement of financial position (balance sheet) and statements of activities (profit and loss and budget versus actual) that have been accepted by your board of directors.